 With the understanding that CIs in different disciplines will be required to perform a variety of duties and fulfil a wide range of expectations, short-listed candidates must demonstrate sustained and ongoing excellence in their teaching, and must exhibit a majority of the following attributes, skills or accomplishments:

-- Diversity and Accessibility: actively uses strategies and materials that create an accessible learning environment and content that reduces barriers to learning and supports the inclusion and engagement of all students.
+- Accessibility: actively uses strategies to create an accessible learning environment and content that reduces barriers to learning and supports the inclusion and engagement of all students.